AladdinMagdy/frontend-nanodegree-feedreader/README.md

 ## How can you check this project?

-Simply fork this repository and then clone it via git or download a zip file then open the index.html file.
+Simply clone this repository via git or download a zip file then open the index.html file.

 You can also view it online by going to [this Website](https://aladdinmagdy.github.io/frontend-nanodegree-feedreader/).